 A Place for Children -- A Place for Children is a licensed, on-site childcare facility for families with official court business that provides children with a place to relax and have fun as an alternative to spending time in long court sessions or being exposed to adult situations.
-The program is operated by the Children's Home Society of
+The program is operated by the Children's Home Society of Florida, a non-profit agency which has focused on child welfare issues for more than 100 years.

-Florida, a non-profit agency which has focused on child welfare issues for more than 100 years.
-A Place for Children, which began in 1998, is funded by the City of Orlando, Court Administration, Central Florida Association of Women Lawyers, The Galloway Foundation, The Edyth Bush Charitable Foundation, The Florida Bar Association Foundation and private contributions.
+A Place for Children, which began in 1998, is funded by the City of Orlando, Court Administration, Central Florida Association of Women Lawyers, The Galloway Foundation, The Edyth Bush Charitable Foundation, The Florida Bar Association Foundation, and private contributions.
 More than 25,000 children have been served by this licensed, drop-off center since its inauguration.
-The program, which cares for children between the ages of one to fourteen, also offers information and referrals for community programs to high-risk families in need of social services.
+The program, which cares for children between the ages of 1 to 14, also offers information and referrals for community programs to high-risk families in need of social services.
 Last year more than one-quarter of the center's users accepted referrals for community services.
-In 2002, the center began providing free childcare for people summoned for jury duty.
-Reservations are required for jurors' children.
-All others are taken on a first-come, first-served basis.
+Children are taken on a first-come, first-served basis.
 The professionally staffed center is open from 8 a.m. to 5 p.m., Monday through Friday, on the 2nd floor of the Orange County Courthouse.
-For more information about the center or to contribute toys, children's DVD's or monetary donations, please call 407-836-2108, Ext.
+For more information about the center, please call 407-836-2108, Ext.
 3.

-Alternative Sanctions Program (Osceola) - The Alternative Sanctions Program is funded by Osceola County through the 65 Fund under the direct supervision of the Family Court Programs Manager.
+Alternative Sanctions Program (Osceola) -- The Alternative Sanctions Program is funded by Osceola County through the 65 Fund under the direct supervision of the Family Court Programs Manager.
 Since its commencement in June of 2006, the program's mission has been to provide alternative sanctions to incarceration for juvenile offenders in Osceola County, such as:

-• Community Service - When Juveniles are Court-ordered to complete community service, they may receive assistance to find a community service project location in order to comply with their sanction.
+• Community Service - When juveniles are court-ordered to complete community service, they may receive assistance to find a community service location in order to comply with their sanction.
 This service is provided only on an as-needed basis.

-• Electronic Monitoring - This sanction is used to monitor juvenile offenders at their residence to ensure curfew compliance through the use of an ankle-worn transmitter and a Home Monitoring Unit (HMU).
-This sanction was provided to 7 juveniles last year.
+• Electronic Monitoring - This sanction is used to monitor juvenile offenders at their residence to ensure curfew compliance through the use of an ankle-worn transmitter and a Home Monitoring Unit.

 • "Sanctioned to Read" is an individualized and prescriptive reading program which aims to help juvenile offenders build strong academic skills and to develop the desire and confidence to succeed.
 Juvenile offenders are sanctioned to attend 40 hours of tutoring during after-school hours.
-In 2010, this program provided service to 34 juveniles.
+This service is provided only on an as-needed basis.

-• Urinalysis Screening - When juveniles are Court-ordered to submit to drug and/or alcohol drug screening, they may receive assistance in completing their sanctions through the Alternative Sanctions Coordinator, who provided 327 urinalysis drug screens in 2010.
+• Urinalysis Screening - When juveniles are ordered to submit to alcohol and/or drug screening, they may receive assistance to complete their sanctions through the Alternative Sanctions Coordinator, who provided 298 urinalysis drug screens in 2011.